 Because it's fast, it's cheap to use, it's private, and central governments can't take it away.

 A day after the news broke that Satoshi Nakamoto was a 64-year-old Japanese man living in California, Nakamoto has denied being the creator of bitcoin.
+He has since hired a lawyer and issued a statement.
 Read the latest here.

 Who is Satoshi Nakamoto?